mlswg/mls-protocol/draft-barnes-mls-protocol.md

 ## Client-side enforced ordering

-Order enforcing can be implemented on the client as well, one way to achieve it is to use two steps update protocol, first client sends a proposal to update and the proposal is accepted when it gets 50%+ approval from the rest of the group, then it sends the approved update.
+Order enforcing can be implemented on the client as well, one way to achieve it is to use two steps update protocol: the first client sends a proposal to update and the proposal is accepted when it gets 50%+ approval from the rest of the group, then it sends the approved update.
 Clients which didn't get their proposal accepted, will wait for the winner to send their update before retrying new proposals.